sqlfluff/sqlfluff/docs/source/gettingstarted.rst

 .. code-block:: sql

+    SELECT
+        c AS bar,
-    SELECT a + b  AS foo,
+        a + b AS foo FROM my_table
-        c AS bar FROM my_table

 In particular:

+* The second line has been indented to reflect being inside the :code:`SELECT` statement.
+* The SELECT targets :code:`bar` and :code:`foo` are on separate lines.
+* The simple SELECT target :code:`foo` is rearranged to before :code:`bar` which is an aggregate of :code:`a` and :code:`b`.
+* Unnecessary whitespaces were removed.
+* The second line has been indented to reflect being inside the :code:`SELECT` statement.
 * The :code:`FROM` keyword has been capitalised to match the other keywords.
-* The second line has been indented to reflect being inside the :code:`SELECT` statement.
 * A final newline character has been added at the end of the file (which may not be obvious in the snippet above).